Sjors/nado-book/attacks/eclipse.md

 Note, however, that you shouldn’t blindly trust the satellite either, for _it_ might try to eclipse you.
 But remember that you only need a single honest peer, and you achieve this by having as diverse a set of connections as possible.

+The Bitcoin Core development wiki also contains an overview of eclipse attacks and various counter measures.^[<https://github.com/bitcoin-core/bitcoin-devwiki/wiki/Addrman-and-eclipse-attacks>]

 \newpage
 ### Erebus Attack